sgnm-haydar/SgnmNeo4jDriver/README.md

 This repository provides [Neo4j](https://www.neo4j.com) integration for [Nest](http://nestjs.com/).

 ## Description of Library

-This package convenient for tree structure .
-(as default u can use `read()` and `write()` method for  your own cyper query) for tree structure as default create Parent Relation with `[:CHILD_OF]`  and for CHİELD relation  `[:CHİLDREN]` r
+(as default u can use `read()` and `write()` method for  your own cyper query) This package convenient for tree structure . for tree structure as default package creates Parent Relation with `[:CHILD_OF]`  and for CHİLD relation with `[:CHİLDREN]`

 ## Installation